Celebrate Mother’s Day Full of Memories

 - Adrienne M.

-Along with your t-shirts, Memory Stitch provides a Minky fleece backing for extra coziness, but if you don’t have access to the recipient’s shirts or don’t have time to complete this project yourself, you can send them a t-shirt quilt gift card instead.
+Along with your t-shirts, Memory Stitch provides a Minky backing for extra coziness, but if you don’t have access to the recipient’s shirts or don’t have time to complete this project yourself, you can send them a t-shirt quilt gift card instead.
 This allows you to still send a delightful gift, even if your mother or maternal figure lives far away.

 A Touching Tribute